Union Baptist Church (New Bedford, Massachusetts)

 Union Baptist Church is a historic church at 109 Court Street in New Bedford, Massachusetts, USA.
 It was built in 1899 to a design by Nathaniel Cannon Smith in Shingle Style architecture.
-The congregation was founded in 1895 by a merger of two African American congregations that had split some four decades earlier.
-This historical church group was a leading New Bedford institution associated with the assistance of fugitive slaves in the pre-Civil War period.
+The congregation was founded in 1895 by a merger of two African American congregations that had split in 1859 into the Second Baptist Church and Salem Baptist Church, the latter under the leadership of Rev. William Jackson.
+The Second Baptist Church was a leading New Bedford institution associated with the assistance of fugitive slaves in the pre-Civil War period.

 The building was listed on the National Register of Historic Places in 2008.